tsnellgrove/dark_castle3/doc/to_do.md

 NEW PUZZLE IDEAS:

 ### New Puzzle Ideas ###

+IDEA: create a fun scenario where TravelEffect take item gets used... maybe a giant brid comes along and takes whatever's in Burts hand and scares him off until he carries a lead weight (or a heavy rock?) - which tires the bird out so much Burt can go in the room and get back his stuff and enter the room?
+Maybe this could be a room between main hall and antechamber that the maze / mouse hole is off of?
+Maybe nest is in corder of room of class Box (not open / close or lock / unlock).

 - Can sharpen and clean sword in mouse hole - maybe only way to get past goblin
 - need a non-shrunken ruby to pay for sword sharpening (turns up nose at cheese - says he never touches it because it gives him indigestion)
 - mini Zork maze to get to blacksmith mouse